Maraş massacre

-The Maraş massacre (Maraş katliamı; Komkujiya Mereşê) was the massacre of more than one hundred leftists and Alevi Kurds in the city of Kahramanmaraş, Turkey, in December 1978, primarily by the neo-fascist Grey Wolves.
+The Maraş massacre (Maraş katliamı; Komkujiya Mereşê) was the massacre of more than one hundred leftists and Alevis in the city of Kahramanmaraş, Turkey, in December 1978, primarily by the neo-fascist Grey Wolves.

 Martial law was declared after the massacre, but this did not halt a campaign of violence elsewhere including in cities like Çorum and Konya.

 Background

 The events in Kahramanmaraş lasted from 19 to 26 December 1978.
 It started with a bomb thrown into a cinema attended mostly by right-wingers.
 Rumors spread that left-wingers had thrown the bomb.
-The next day, a bomb was thrown into a coffee shop frequently visited by left-wingers.
+The next day, a bomb was thrown into a coffee shop frequented by left-wingers.
 In the evening of 21 December 1978 the teachers Hacı Çolak and Mustafa Yüzbaşıoğlu, known as left-wingers, were killed on their way home.
-Their funeral was to take place the next day but armed clashes erupted outside the mosque where prayers were preventing the ceremony.
-By the end of the day, a total of three people were killed and property and workplaces were destroyed.
+Their funeral was to take place the next day but armed clashes erupted outside the mosque where prayers were to be held, preventing the ceremony.
+By the end of the day, three people were killed and property and workplaces destroyed.